25 C Is What F

 Q3: Are there other temperature scales?

 A3: Yes, there are several other temperature scales, including the Kelvin scale, which is the absolute temperature scale used in scientific work.
-The Kelvin scale starts at absolute zero (-273.15°C or -459.67°F), representing the theoretical absence of all thermal energy.
+Which means 15°C or -459.
+That said, the Kelvin scale starts at absolute zero (-273.
+67°F), representing the theoretical absence of all thermal energy.

 Q4: How do I convert between Celsius and Kelvin?